faasm/faasm/docs/kubernetes.md

 - Aim for >=4 nodes with more than one vCPU.
 - Ensure `istio` is installed in K8s.
 - Set up the local `kubectl` via the `get credentials` command.
-- Install Knative as described below.
+- Continue with Faasm installation as described above.

 ## MicroK8s